 I have established a few habits since social distancing and one of those, is making a weekly dip like hummus.
 I have been varying the type of beans I use, and thus far, we like the Northern or White Bean recipe the most.

 Enjoy this dip on roasted veg, in a low-carb wrap with peppers and lettuce on fish or beef burgers and more.

-Taste for salt and adjust as needed.
-Serve hummus with a drizzle of olive oil and dash of paprika.
-Store homemade hummus in an airtight container and refrigerate up to one week.
+- Taste for salt and adjust as needed.
+Serve hummus with a drizzle of olive oil and a dash of paprika.
+Store homemade hummus in an airtight container and refrigerate for up to one week.